Illinois Court Records

 - Possession of larceny tools

-Category 1 and 2 felonies generally do not qualify for sealing by the laws of the state.
+Category 1 and 2 felonies generally do not qualify for sealing under the laws of the state.
 Most misdemeanors, however, do, with some exceptions:

 - Reckless driving for persons older than 25 years